 It is not possible to defer your exams on the basis of loss of study time, as deferred exams are only available to students who are well prepared for their exams but are prevented from sitting due to unforeseen circumstances.

 However, there are other options you may wish to consider.
-You can apply for withdrawal without academic penalty: information on the process and an application form are available from the Forms Directory (select Enrolment Forms, then Enrolment Variations).
+You can apply for withdrawal without academic penalty: information on the process and an application form are available from the Forms Directory.

 Alternatively, if you choose to sit your exams, you may wish to apply for special consideration in marking.
 Please see "Special Consideration" above.